 In the same report if you select ‘keywords’ as a secondary dimension it will show you a list of keywords in your account which matches with the variety of search queries.
 In this way you can analyze which specific keywords are responsible for direct revenue.

 This report helps you explore hour-of-day and day-of-week dimensions.
 The report helps optimize ad scheduling for each campaign on the basis of hour-of-day.

-AdWords final URLs or Destination URL report lets you see the list of URLs from where your AdWords ads are bringing traffic to your landing page.
+Google Ads final URLs or Destination URL report lets you see the list of URLs from where your Google Ads are bringing traffic to your post-click landing page.
 With the help of this report, you can see which URLs are specifically sending more traffic.